DivakarSai/custom_shapes/README.md

 # custom_shapes
-application to create ans manipulate custom 3d objects
+application to create and manipulate custom 3d objects

 Created with babylon.js